ErasmusMC-Bioinformatics/transferlearningproject/README.md

 See imports in nnetsurvivaltransfer.ipynb for further dependencies

 ## Scripts
-nnetsurvivaltransfer.ipynb - Jupyter Notebook containing the transfer learning model and various experiments that were performed preprocessingscript.R - Preprocessing of the TCGA data Preprocessing_icgc.R - Preprocessing of the ICGC data
+nnetsurvivaltransfer.ipynb - Jupyter Notebook containing the transfer learning model and various experiments that were performed <br>
+preprocessingscript.R - Preprocessing of the TCGA data <br>
+Preprocessing_icgc.R - Preprocessing of the ICGC data <br>